Our top tips!

-Take the time to properly prepare yourself for bed.
-Make sure that you are not looking at screens late at night and that you are properly switching yourself off at a good time.
-Listening to a guided meditation or playing some relaxing sounds may also help you to fall asleep.
+Take the time to properly get ready for bed.
+Make sure that you’re not looking at screens late at night, and that you’re winding down at a reasonable time.
+Listening to a guided meditation or playing some relaxing sounds may also help you fall asleep.

 - Many people with depression have periods of struggling with social interaction

-When you are feeling low, it may be natural for you to distance yourself from the people you would normally spend time with.
-However, maintaining social interaction is really beneficial, so it can help to make sure that somebody you trust knows about how you feel.
-That way, when you start to struggle they will be able to reach out to you and help you along.
+When you’re feeling low, it may be natural for you to distance yourself from the people you would normally spend time with.
+However, maintaining social interaction is really beneficial.
+It can help to make sure that somebody you trust knows about how you feel.
+That way, when you start to struggle, they will be able to reach out to you and support you.